-The Break Time for Nursing Mothers Act, enacted in 2010, amended the Fair Labor Standards Act (FLSA) to require employers to provide (1) reasonable break time to express milk for one year after a child's birth and (2) a non-bathroom space free from view and intrusion for nursing employees to express breastmilk while at work.
+Enacted in 2010, the break time for nursing mothers provision under the Fair Labor Standards Act of 1938 require employers to provide (1) reasonable break time to express milk for one year after a child's birth and (2) a non-bathroom space free from view and intrusion for nursing employees to express breastmilk while at work.
 Unfortunately, gaps in the law limit the number of workers entitled to these protections and how workers can recover in court when their employers violate the requirements.

 - Current Law Excludes Millions of Workers of Child-Bearing Age.
 Because the nursing mother provisions were added to the section of the FLSA providing overtime protections, workers who are statutorily excluded from overtime protections, including teachers, agricultural workers, and certain "white-collar" workers, are also excluded.
 As a result, the Economic Policy Institute estimates 8.65 million workers of childbearing age are excluded from nursing mother protections. - Current Law Limits How Workers Can Recover in Court When Employers Fail to Comply.
-Because recovery under the FLSA is generally for unpaid overtime or minimum wage, employees are only able to hold their employers accountable for lost wages in court when employers to do not provide break time and space.
+Because recovery under the FLSA is generally for unpaid overtime or minimum wage, employees are only able to hold their employers accountable for lost wages in court when employers do not provide break time and space.
 But, as the Labor Department has noted, "because employers are not required to compensate employees for break time to express breast milk, in most circumstances there will not be any unpaid minimum wage or overtime compensation associated with the failure to provide such breaks."
 Moreover, lost wages are often an inadequate or inappropriate form of relief where the violation resulted in forced resignation, infection, early cessation of breastfeeding, or diminished milk supply.